Welcome to the Louisiana Trappers and Alligator Hunters Association

 6. To cultivate a feeling of goodwill and mutual understanding through a proper respect of the rights of landowners at all times.

-7. To eliminate unnecessary cruelty in the employment of steel traps.
+7. To eliminate unnecessary cruelty in the employment of traps.

 8. To discourage and eliminate unjust and fraudulent trade practice in the marketing of raw furs.

-10. To oppose, demand revision or repeal of any law or regulation which is biased or discriminative toward the trapping fraternity.
+10. To oppose, demand revision or repeal of any law or regulation which is biased or discriminative toward the trapping community.

 11. To oppose any proposed legislation which would impose unreasonable restrictions on the taking of furbearing animals, or the sale of the pelts thereof: to demand the revision or repeal of any existing law or regulation of the same nature.

-12. To oppose any individual or any organization or combination of organizations whose activities are motivated by avarice or whose interests or designs are detrimental to the interest of the trapping fraternity.
+12. To oppose any individual or any organization or combination of organizations whose activities are motivated by avarice or whose interests or designs are detrimental to the interest of the trapping community.